Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Conclusions and Future Works

 This study investigates the use of lightweight deep learning models for mammographic lesion segmentation, with an emphasis on computational efficiency and deployability.
 The results of this work aim to inform the design of practical CAD systems suitable for resource-constrained environments.

-The results demonstrate a clear trade-off between segmentation performance and computational efficiency. \textit{U-Net} was evaluated as a baseline model for comparison purposes against 4 other models, namely \textit{MobileNetV2}, \textit{ENet}, \textit{Fast-SCNN}, and \textit{EfficientNet Lite}. \textit{MobileNetV2} and \textit{EfficientNet Lite} were tested in two versions, one with attention (through the SCSE module) and another without it.
+The results demonstrate a clear trade-off between segmentation performance and computational efficiency. \textit{U-Net} was evaluated as a baseline model for comparison purposes against 4 other models, namely \textit{MobileNetV2}, \textit{FPN}, \textit{Fast-SCNN}, and \textit{EfficientNet Lite}. \textit{MobileNetV2} and \textit{EfficientNet Lite} were tested in two versions, one with attention (through the SCSE block) and another without it.

 Through a 5-fold cross-validation with the INbreast dataset (410 samples), almost all the models evaluated performed better than the \textit{U-Net}, except \textit{Fast-SCNN}, the smallest one.
-The best accuracy in terms of Dice score was $0.5766 \pm 0.0780$ achieved by \textit{MobileNetV2} with the SCSE module.
+The best accuracy in terms of Dice score was $0.5766 \pm 0.0780$ achieved by \textit{MobileNetV2} with the SCSE block.
 This shows that lightweight architectures provide a compelling alternative when computational resources are limited.

 A second evaluation aimed at assessing the generalization of the \textit{MobileNetV2}, the best model in terms of Dice score during training.
 For that, the domain transfer was evaluated using an unseen dataset, the DMID.
 Besides the expected degradation, \textit{MobileNetV2} achieved results that make it particularly suitable for deployment in real-world CAD systems operating under hardware constraints.